-Future Food for Climate Change (FF4CC) flies to the United States.
+Future Food for Climate Change (FF4CC) will be presented in the United States.
 The mission is focused on how technology can help the food chain to cause less harm to the climate and find new solutions for a sustainable future.
 From September 6 to September 18 FF4CC stops in San Francisco and New York for its official US kickoff.

-The US mission, led by the Director of institutional relations and special partnerships FFI and Coordinator of the Future Food for Climate Change project Claudia Laricchia, includes a series of institutional meetings and public events to promote the impact of the application of technology in the food supply chain, on the climate and on the environment.
+The US mission, led by Sara Roversi (Founder of the Future Food Institute) and Claudia Laricchia (Director of institutional relations and special partnerships FFI and Coordinator of the Future Food for Climate Change project) includes a series of institutional meetings and public events to promote the impact of the application of technology in the food supply chain, on the climate and on the environment.

 The Future Food Climate Project US kickoff has two major moments.
 The first one is in San Francisco on September 13 as a side event outside the simultaneous Global Climate Action Summit.

 The San Francisco FF4CC event promotes a panel discussion on the key role of clean and plant-based proteins at The Tinker Kitchen (3233 22nd Street).
 The conversation is organized by The Future Food Institute, KitchenTown and Institute for the Future‘s Food Futures Lab.
 Tickets are available on the eventbrite of the event HERE.

 The discussion features entrepreneurs, industry experts, policy advocates and showcases local and international best practises such as Impossible Foods, creating a delicious plant-based meats and New Wave Foods, the first sustainable plant-based shrimp company.
 Stanford University is represented as well as the Institute for the Future and the NGO The Good Food Institute, currently researching on technological need within plant-based and clean meat innovation.